69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

-- 👋 Hi, I’m @69-richard-dias-ribeiro
+- Hi, I’m Richard Ribeiro
-- 👀 I'm currently dedicated to learning more about web development and programming in general;
+- I'm currently dedicated to learning more about web development and programming in general;
-- 🌱 I’m currently learning css and responsive design (about to start learning bootstrap 4 soon);
+- Right now, I´ve been studying React.js (still really early in this proccess);
-- 💞️ I’m looking forward to collaborating on frontend development for web projects;
+- I’m looking forward to collaborating on frontend development for web projects;
-- 📫 You can reach me through my email: richardias9699@gmail.com.
+- You can reach me through my email: richardias9699@gmail.com.